Prosecutors question NYC mayor in federal probe

 De Blasio has denied any wrongdoing, and his press secretary, Eric Phillips, said Friday that the meeting with federal prosecutors was voluntary.

-The meeting lasted four hours and was held at the law office of de Blasio's attorney, said Phillips.
+The meeting lasted four hours and was held at the law office of de Blasio's attorney, Phillips said.
 The mayor was expected to travel later on Friday to Atlanta to attend the Democratic National Committee's Winter Meeting.

 The mayor had not been granted immunity when he sat for questioning, Phillips added.
 Spokespersons for Bharara's office and the FBI, which typically investigates federal cases alongside prosecutors, declined to comment on the meeting.